 There can be as many as 21 horses in any race at one time, most of the time it’s between 5 and 12 horses.
 Some owners feel that a post position affects the horses’ performance due to the running style of an individual horse.
 Some owners/trainers prefer their horse to be on the outside rail where they have more space.

-Historically Post Positions No.2 to No.10 have produced the most winners in previous Derby runs and only a few horses have won starting from No.16 and further outside.
+Historically Post Positions No.2 to No.10 has produced the most winners in previous Kentucky Derby runs and only a few horses have won starting from No.16 and further outside.

 There are 2 starting positions that have never won (as of 2017) the Kentucky Derby, No.17, and No.19, so owners don’t want those starting gates.

 Saddle cloths refer to the blankets, pads inserted under a saddle to help absorb sweat, cushion the saddle and protect the horse’s back.

 The saddle cloth colors correspond to the post positions the horse is starting at most thoroughbred racetracks.